Ayad-Al-Hababi/predictive-maintenance-pipelines/README.md

 ⚠️ Variables directly defining pipeline condition (e.g., thickness loss, material loss percentage) were **intentionally excluded** to prevent data leakage.

+### Data Source

+The dataset used in this project was obtained from Kaggle (Predictive maintenance oil and gas pipeline data).
+The original data was further cleaned, processed, and adapted for this predictive maintenance task.
 ---

 ## ⚙️ Methodology